 If there is anything Hollywood hates more than anything else, it’s fascism.
 The reason is very simple: fascism is de-humanizing and with Hollywood being obsessed with humanism, this makes fascism very evil.
 So they have to tell their audience just how very evil fascism is every few years.
 Usually this means making a movie about Nazis or the Ku Klux Klan, but more likely a movie about Nazis: you can have more kick-ass explosions that way so as to ensure that your audience is not only impressed, but also thoroughly distracted from a rational approach to the subjects of your film.

-Every other blue moon or so, Hollywood actually gets creative enough to make a satire (something a bit more complex than just the straightforward goof-ball comedy), and wouldn’t you know it, in the Fall of 1997 they did just that: they made a big satire.
+Every other blue moon or so, Hollywood actually gets creative enough to make a satire (something a bit more complex than just the straightforward goof-ball or sex comedy), and wouldn’t you know it, in the Fall of 1997 they did just that: they made a big satire.
 To be more precise they made a satire about fascism called Starship Troopers.
 The originality is just a thin veil here and it is quite obvious that the message still is: “just reminding you of how evil Nazis are.”

-However, given the typical film audience, they’ll be lost in the rest of the film’s creativity, which is confined to the extensive special effects – sights and wonders meant to keep the brain confined to the predetermined arena of thought.
+However, given the typical film audience, they’ll be lost in the rest of the film’s spectacle, which is confined to the extensive special effects – sights and wonders meant to keep the brain confined to the predetermined arena of thought.
 All in all, this ends up being just another serving of the same old fodder from Hollywood.

 The very first sequence of the film shows us an eagle logo and a propaganda commercial encouraging young men and women to sign up for military service.
 The soldiers pictured all wear grey uniforms and that eagle logo is their outfit’s main emblem, thus from the very start it is not hard to put two and two together.